 Remove from the oven, turn chops over, re-cover, and return to oven for another 45 minutes.

-Meanwhile, thoroughly mix together the butter and flour (this is called a beurre manié).
+Meanwhile, thoroughly mix together the butter and flour in a small bowl (this is called a beurre manié).

 Set chops on a plate and keep warm.
 Pour the pan juices into a blender and purée until smooth.